To support post-graduate training in micropalaeontology

 This Trust, with eight industry based trustees, is raising the funds required to finance studentships at those academic locations where micropalaeontologists can still be trained within Europe.

-The support from TMS has been instrumental in helping the University of Birmingham establish their M.Sc. course “Applied and Petroleum Micropalaeontology” where we have covered the tuition fees of eleven students over the 2012-13, 2013-14 & 2014-15 academic years.
+The support from TMS has been instrumental in helping the University of Birmingham establish their M.Sc. course “Applied and Petroleum Micropalaeontology” where we have covered the tuition fees of thirteen students over the 2012-13, 2013-14, 2014-15 & 2015-16 academic years.
 We have also sponsored a student at the University of Lille, France, and have agreed to provide an annual student stipend for the ‘Foram’ summer school at the University of Urbino, Italy.
-Our aim is to broaden out from this foundation.
+Our aim is, funds permitting, to broaden out from this foundation.

 - Individual students undergoing post-graduate training in micropalaeontology